Skip to content

 In the Ressources section, you can see the resources used by your job by comparing columns Allocated and Used for the listed parameters.

-The CPU graph shows the CPU cores you have requested, over time.
-On the right, you can select the cores you want to see.
-Please note that this graph is not available for very short jobs.
+The CPU section shows the CPU cores you have requested, over time.
+You can select specific cores to view.
+Please note that this data is not available for very short jobs.

-The Processes and threads graph shows different parameters.
+The Processes and threads section shows different parameters.

-The following graphs show the usage of the filesystem by the current job, and not for the entire node.
-On the left, we have the number of I/O operations per second (IOPS).
-On the right, the graph illustrates the data transfer rate between the job and the filesystem, over time.
-This helps identify periods of high or low filesystem activity.
+Filesystem usage by the current job (not the entire node) is shown, including the number of I/O operations per second (IOPS) and the data transfer rate between the job and the filesystem over time.
+This information helps identify periods of high or low filesystem activity.

-The GPU graph shows your GPU usage.
-The Streaming Multiprocessors (SM) setting indicates the percentage of time taken by the GPU to execute a warp (a group of consecutive threads) in the last sampling.
+GPU usage information includes the Streaming Multiprocessors (SM) setting, which indicates the percentage of time taken by the GPU to execute a warp (a group of consecutive threads) in the last sampling.
 This value should be around 80%.
-For SM occupancy (defined as the ratio between the number of warps assigned to an SM and the maximum number of warps an SM can handle), a value around 50% is generally expected.
-Regarding the Tensor setting, the value should be as high as possible.
-Ideally, your code should use this part of the GPU, which is optimized for multiplications and convolutions of multidimensional matrices.
+SM occupancy (defined as the ratio between the number of warps assigned to an SM and the maximum number of warps an SM can handle) is generally expected to be around 50%.
+The Tensor setting should be as high as possible; ideally, your code should use this part of the GPU, which is optimized for multiplications and convolutions of multidimensional matrices.
 Finally, for FP64, FP32, and FP16 floating-point operations, you should observe significant activity on only one of these, depending on the precision specified by your code.

-On the left, you have a graph showing the memory used by the GPU.
-On the right, a graph of the GPU's memory access cycles shows the percentage of cycles during which the device's memory interface is active sending or receiving data.
+GPU memory usage and GPU memory access cycles (the percentage of cycles during which the device's memory interface is active sending or receiving data) are also displayed.

-The GPU power graph displays the evolution of the GPU's power consumption (in watts), over time.
+The evolution of the GPU's power consumption (in watts) over time is also displayed.

-This next graph shows the GPU bandwidth on the PCIe bus (or PCI Express, for Peripheral Component Interconnect Express).
+GPU bandwidth on the PCIe bus (or PCI Express, for Peripheral Component Interconnect Express) is also shown.

-For statistics on the resources of the entire node, please note that they may be inaccurate if the node is shared among multiple users.
-The graph on the left shows the evolution of the bandwidth used by the job, over time, in relation to software, licenses, etc. The graph on the right shows the evolution of the network bandwidth used by a job or set of jobs via the Infiniband network, over time.
-Periods of massive data transfer can be observed (e.g., reading/writing to a filesystem (Lustre), MPI communication between nodes).
+Statistics on the resources of the entire node may be inaccurate if the node is shared among multiple users.
+This data includes the evolution of bandwidth used by the job over time (related to software, licences, etc.) and the evolution of network bandwidth used by a job or set of jobs via the Infiniband network over time.
+Periods of massive data transfer (e.g., reading/writing to a Lustre filesystem, MPI communication between nodes) can be observed.

 Usage of local disk space